nandi-boy/Real-Time-Emotion-Detection/README.md

-# 🎭 Real-Time Emotion Detection using Deep Learning
+# 🎭 Real Time Emotion Detection using Deep Learning

-This project performs **real-time facial emotion detection** using a webcam and a trained deep learning model.
+This project performs **real time facial emotion detection** using a webcam and a trained deep learning model.
 It classifies facial expressions into:

 - 😄 Happy